Can’t Hear Anyone In Valorant? Try these Solutions

 12. Change Default Network DNS Server

-1. Click on Start Menu and type Settings
+1. Click the Start Menu and type Settings

 Start Menu To Settings Menu

-2. Select Network & Internet from the left-hand navigation pane and click on Advanced Network Settings
+2. Select Network & Internet from the left panel and click Advanced network settings

 Network and Internet To Advanced Network Settings

-3. Click on More Network Adapter Options under Related Settings
+3. Click More network adapter options under Related Settings

 Opening More Network Adapter Options

-4. Right-click on your respective Network and select Properties
+4. Right-click your active network and select Properties

 Opening Network Connections Properties

-5. Click on Internet Protocol Version 4 (TCP/IPv4) and select Properties
+5. Click Internet Protocol Version 4 (TCP/IPv4) and select Properties

 Opening Internet Protocol Version 4 (TCP IPv4) Properties